TTK UAS does not have a student dormitory in Tallinn. Below you can find some useful information to find accommodation during your stay in Tallinn.

 For train tickets within Estonia, check the website of Elron.
 The main train station called Balti Jaam is located at Toompuiestee 37.

 For bus tickets within Estonia, check T-pilet.
 Tallinn Bus Station is located at Lastekodu 46.

-TTK UAS has its own Sports Centre that is free of charge to all exchange students.
-It is possible for students to take physical education courses, use the gym or play different ball games.
-The main sports clubs in Tallinn are MyFitness, Reval Sport, Sparta Spordiklubi
+TTK UAS has its own Sports Centre that is free of charge to all TTK UAS’ exchange students.
+It is possible for students to participate in training sessions, use the gym or play different ball games.
+Some of the main sports clubs in Tallinn are MyFitness, Reval Sport, Sparta Spordiklubi